tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 The form that is used to enter numbers, uses the HTML class input with type 'number' (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).
 This may limit the entry options, because without special measures this input class only 'steps' (using the up/down arrows to the right) with integers, although this may depend on the browser type.

 One might use a relatively simple workaround to 'step' with non-integer values.
 This is by adding the 'step' attribute (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).
 However, giving this 'step' attribute a low value, such as 0.001, will create the weird effect that changing the number using the stepper arrows in the right part of the input will only increase the input value by this small step.
 It also requires a step value small enough to obtain the desired floating point number.
 Which begs the question: "Which step size is small enough to accomodate all future uses of the input type?"

 A possible solution is using the 'step="any"' attribute.

-However, the 'step' attribute does not seem to be supported in the purescript Halogen version used in the current project.
+However, the 'step' attribute does not seem to be supported in the Purescript Halogen version used in the current project.
 In future versions, this may be a solution, because there is a new module: "Html.Codegen.Halogen" (current version: 0.01) that does support the 'step' attribute.

 An alternative approach is using the attribute: 'inputmode="decimal"', and possibly a 'pattern="[0-9]*[.,]?[0-9]*" ' attribute.
 (https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inputMode)

-However, purescript does not, at the moment, support the 'inputmode' attribute.
+However, Purescript does not, at the moment, support the 'inputmode' attribute.
 When we try to add the property as described in the "Rendering HTML" chapter of the Halogen Guide.
 ```
 inputmode :: forall r i.
 String -> HH.IProp ( sandbox :: String | r ) i